rishiraj88/order-manager/README.md

 - Use of WebClient and RestClient (Spring Boot 3.2) and not of FeignClient (Spring Boot 2.7 style)
 - Kafka for asynchronous communication (as in Notification app) across web services using message queues (MQ)
 - Docker-Compose for containerization of individual apps
-- Kubernetes for clustering and auto-scaling
 - Testcontainers for automated API Testing and Contract Testing, with Rest-Assured
-- Container orchestration (WIP: adding Deployment YAML for Kubernetes)
+- Container orchestration, clustering and auto-scaling with Deployment YAML for Kubernetes.
+- Port exposure with Service kind of Kubernetes descriptors

-## Salient Use of Technological Tools
+## Highlights of technological tools
 - Multi-stage Dockerfile for Product app
-- Declarations of YAML for Kubernetes cluster
+- Declarations of YAML for Kubernetes cluster deployment
+- Gateway implementation as a microservice to connect the backend APIs to external clients

 ## This application has three main business components, implemented as Microservices:
 - Product